TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 Retailer-level ski-binding testing

 At the retailer-level, there are several tests that must be performed — as required by Howell SkiBindings certification / indemnification programs (link under construction).
 Uniquely, skiers can also become Qualified Mechanics by Howell SkiBindings company.
-Standards are in-place by the American Society for Testing and Materials (ASTM) that guide ski retailers on genetic ski-binding testing procedures.
+Standards are in-place by the American Society for Testing and Materials (ASTM) that guide ski retailers on generic ski-binding testing procedures.

 The objective of consumer and/or retailer ski-binding testing is to assure that the actual release-limits that are being measured are testing within the expected release tolerances that are supplied by each respective ski-binding company.
 If the actual release-limits are measured to be outside of the expected release tolerances — then service must be performed to the binding, the boot, or both, as specified by Howell SkiBindings.
 If after proper service is performed the measured release still remains outside of the expected tolerances, the binding should be returned to Howell SkiBindings company; the boot should be returned to the boot company; both should be returned to their respective origins for service or warranty replacement; or if the binding is outside of the warranty-period, the binding should be retired — not sent to a 2nd-hand event.